gorkxbt/agentarium-website/src/components/game/README.md

 1. Ensure you have WebGL support in your browser
 2. Check the browser console for specific errors
 3. The simulation includes fallback components that will display if Three.js fails to initialize

+If the welcome screen appears but doesn't go away:
+- Click the "Enter City Simulation" button to manually dismiss it
+- Check for any JavaScript errors in the browser console

+## Vehicle and NPC Behaviors

+The simulation now features much more realistic behaviors:

+### Vehicles:
+- Cars stay on roads and follow proper lanes
+- Some vehicles park in designated parking areas
+- Parked vehicles will stay parked for a period before rejoining traffic
+- Vehicles use appropriate speeds and turning behaviors at intersections

+### NPCs (Pedestrians):
+- Walk on sidewalks and avoid walking into buildings
+- Gather at points of interest like restaurant outdoor seating
+- Perform appropriate activities based on location (sitting at benches, shopping at stores)
+- Show animated behaviors like talking, shopping, and sitting
+- Some NPCs act in groups, either as leaders or followers

 ## Future Enhancements